redhat-developer/odo/docs/cli-reference.md

-        list --all --app --component --project : List storage attached to a component mount --app --component --path --project : mount storage to a component unmount --app --component --project : Unmount storage from the given path or identified by its name, from the current component update --app --binary --git --local --project : Update the source code path of a component url : Expose component to the outside world create --app --component --open --port --project : Create a URL for a component delete --app --component --force --project : Delete a URL
+        list --all --app --component --project : List storage attached to a component mount --app --component --path --project : mount storage to a component unmount --app --component --project : Unmount storage from the given path or identified by its name, from the current component unlink --app --component --port --project : Unlink component to a service or component update --app --binary --git --local --project --ref : Update the source code path of a component url : Expose component to the outside world create --app --component --open --port --project : Create a URL for a component delete --app --component --force --project : Delete a URL